-Note: Aetna's standard HMO-based plans (HMO, QPOS, Health Network Only, Health Network Option, U.S. Access, Golden Medicare) do not cover graded compression stockings or non-elastic binders because they are considered an outpatient consumable or disposable supply.
+Note: Aetna's standard benefit plans do not cover graded compression stockings or non-elastic binders because they are considered an outpatient consumable or disposable supply.
 Please check benefit plan descriptions for details.
-HMO-based plans may cover inflatable compression garments only for selected persons with lymphedema.
-(See CPB 0069 - Lymphedema)

 Inflatable compression garments*, non-elastic binders**, or individually fitted prescription graded compression stockings*** are considered medically necessary for members who have any of the following medical conditions:

 Treatment of any of the following complications of chronic venous insufficiency:

 These compression garments for the legs are considered experimental and investigational for all other indications (e.g., management of spasticity following stroke).

 * The above reference to inflatable compression garments (e.g., Flowtron Compression Garment, Jobst Pneumatic Compressor) also includes the pump needed to inflate the compression garment.
 For Aetna's clinical policy on intermittent and sequential compression pumps for lymphedema, see CPB 0069 - Lymphedema, and CPB 0500 - Intermittent Pneumatic Compression Devices.

 **Aetna considers non-elastic leg binders (e.g., CircAid, LegAssist, Reid Sleeve) medically necessary for members who meet the selection criteria for pressure gradient support stockings listed above.
 Non-elastic leg binders are similar to graded compression stockings in that they provide static compression of the leg, but unlike graded compression stockings, they do not use elastic, but use adjustable Velcro or buckle straps.